kbordon/pizza-order/README.md

 5. It show the user an order confirmation upon submitting their order with the details of their order.
   * submit
   * Your order for 2 x Large Cheese Pizzas at $25.00 has been received.

+5. It will allow the user to change the quantity of the same pizza.
+  * 2 Pepperoni pizzas
+  * 2 Pepperoni pizzas

+4. It will allow the user to add another pizza.
+  * 1 Pineapple and Ham pizza

 5. It will allow the user to cancel their order within a certain time block.

 6. It will allow the user to add